ikbensiep/nextweek/README.md

 # nextweek
-a simple calendar/todolist using localStorage
+A simple calendar/todolist using localStorage

-nextweek is a plain todolist app, that allows users to enter todos for the current (or, on Sunday) the upcoming week.
+Nextweek is a plain todolist app, that allows users to enter todos for the current (or, on Sunday) the upcoming week.

 Todos are a flat array, stored in and retrieved from localStorage.